JaredLBailey/JaredLBailey.github.io/_posts/2023-04-06-Finding-Prime-Numbers-With-Python.md

 ```

 <br/>
-Now that we have additional non-prime numbers, we will use this information to reduce the number_range we are searching through.
+Now that we have a set of non-prime numbers, we will use this information to reduce the number_range we are searching through.
 ```
 number_range.difference_update(multiples)